eduardo56lemus/eduardo56lemus/README.md

 # Eduardo Lemus

 👋 Hi!
-I'm Eduardo Lemus, a junior at the University of North Carolina at Charlotte, majoring in Mathematics and in Software Systems.
+I'm Eduardo Lemus, a student at the University of North Carolina at Charlotte, majoring in Mathematics, with a minor in Software Systems, and a undergraduate certificate in Acturial Science.
 I'm passionate about exploring data-driven solutions and currently advancing my skills in both software development, machine learning, and data science.

 ### About Me